rsnodgrass/hassio-addons/rs485-pool-controller/README.md

 ## Hass.io Setup

-Setting up the RS485 Pool Controller is not for the faint of heart, as there are quite a number of extensive configuration steps required by the underlying technology for communicating your pool equipment.
+Setting up the RS485 Pool Controller is not for the faint of heart, as quite a few configuration steps are required by the underlying technology determining how it communicates with your pool equipment.

 1. In the Hass.io "Add-On Store" on your Home Assistant, add the repository URL:
 <pre>